Ankr-network/ankr-docs/docs/game/unreal/getting-started/02-sending-transactions.md

 :::tip Write vs. Read methods

 * The *Write* method requests — those that change the current state (example: minting NFTs) — incur gas fees to cover smart contract operations.
-Those requests issue tickets that you need to either approve or reject via MetaMask.
+Those requests issue tickets you need to approve or reject in MetaMask.

-* The *Read* method requests — those that don't change but just show the current state (example: retrieving a balance info) — do not incur gas fees.
+* The *Read* method requests — those that don't change but just show the current state (example: retrieving balance info) — do not incur gas fees.
 Therefore, no tickets to be issued or approval needed.

 :::